 We have the Hooded Seals and Harps.
 The Harp Seals are interesting. we have two in house now. they are an Arctic species.
 They have about a 1,500-mile swim to get down to us.
 They’re the ones that are commercially hunted by the sealers in Canada for their pelts.

 They’re not a very smart seals.
-Of all the seals we have, they are the least cunning because they’ve never seen people before 1-IMG_5574-001so they have no fear.
+Of all the seals we have, they are the least cunning because they’ve never seen people before so they have no fear.
 They just look at you.
 They’re not as aggessive as the other species.

 Harbor Seals are the most populated in N.J. waters.